AdobeDocs/analytics.en/help/components/c-alerts/alert-manager.md

 # Manage alerts

-You can filter, tag, delete, rename, copy, enable, disable renew, and export alerts from a central [!UICONTROL Alerts] management interface.
+You can filter, tag, delete, rename, copy, enable, disable, renew, and export alerts from a central [!UICONTROL Alerts] management interface.
 To manage alerts:

 * Select **[!UICONTROL Components]** in the main interface, then select **[!UICONTROL Alerts]**.